Australia’s first AI weed identification and management app

 Who built WeedScan?

-WeedScan is powered by the Centre for Invasive Species Solutions, CSIRO, the NSW Department of Primary Industries and the South Australian, Queensland and Victorian Governments.
+WeedScan is powered by the Centre for Invasive Species Solutions, CSIRO, the Atlas of Living Australia, the NSW Department of Primary Industries and the South Australian, Queensland and Victorian Governments.